Slavery: Medieval and early modern Europe

 However, when England began to have colonies in the Americas, and particularly from the 1640s, African slaves began to make their appearance in England and remained a presence until the eighteenth century.
 In Scotland, slaves continued to be sold as chattels until late in the eighteenth century (on the second May 1722, an advertisement appeared in the Edinburgh Evening Courant, announcing that a stolen slave had been found, who would be sold to pay expenses, unless claimed within two weeks).
-For nearly two hundred years in the history of coal mining in Scotland, miners were bonded to their "maisters" by a 1606 Act "Anent Coalyers and Salters".
-The Colliers and Salters (Scotland) Act 1775 stated that "many colliers and salters are in a state of slavery and bondage" and announced emancipation; those starting work after July 1, 1775, would not become slaves, while those already in a state of slavery could, after 7 or 10 years depending on their age, apply for a decree of the Sheriff's Court granting their freedom.
-Few could afford this, until a further law in 1799 established their freedom and made this slavery and bondage illegal.

 A British captain witnessing the miseries of slaves in Ottoman Algeria, 1815.

 The Byzantine-Ottoman wars and the Ottoman wars in Europe brought large numbers of slaves into the Islamic world.

 To staff its bureaucracy, the Ottoman Empire established a janissary system which seized hundreds of thousands of Christian boys through the devşirme system.
 They were well cared for but were legally slaves owned by the government and were not allowed to marry.
 They were never bought or sold.
 The empire gave them significant administrative and military roles.
 The system began about 1365; there were 135,000 janissaries in 1826, when the system ended.
 After the Battle of Lepanto, 12,000 Christian galley slaves were recaptured and freed from the Ottoman fleet.

 Eastern Europe suffered a series of Tatar invasions, the goal of which was to loot and capture slaves for selling them to Ottomans as jasyr.
 Seventy-five Crimean Tatar raids were recorded into Poland–Lithuania between 1474 and 1569.

+Romani people were enslaved in Romania.
+It was the longest chattel slavery in Europe.